 For the occasional injuries, we offer crutches, wheelchairs, and splints for loan through our Health Center.
 An agreement is signed with a due date and charges are made to students’ account if an item is not returned on time.

 We have the ability to draw blood and get cultures in the office and send to an outside laboratory to help aid in diagnosis.
 The lab will directly bill the patient or his/her health insurance for any specimen.
 For convenience a student, faculty or staff member who needs regular blood draws can bring his/her personal provider’s written orders and we will draw the blood then fax the results to the appropriate office.
-There is a $10 fee for all blood draws.
+There is a $10 fee for all blood draws from outside providers.

 We want not only to support the academic endeavors of students by maintaining their health, but also to increase their knowledge about their own health, promote healthy behaviors, and help them understand the healthcare system.

 We do several campus activities to educate students about health.
 Students can talk to a nurse about specific health concerns.
 The Health Center also provides handouts on several key health issues for college students.

 Our website has links to organizations and medical sites with reliable information.
 It’s common for people today to Google symptoms or problems to find information but this can create a lot of anxiety when people see “the worst possible” diagnosis.